JulieMontoya/BCP_design/version_6/README.md

 on screen using the photoplotter font.
 This will be slower, but much more accurate than current method using the BBC's native font, and selectable with an extension to `padmode` and the **OV** command.

+## RFS IMAGE

+This version includes an RFS image with a single file `!VARS` containing a minimal set of BASIC variables to run the program.
+However, the RFS stomps on page &0A, which is used by BCP to hold aperture definitions and variables.
+This feature is felt to be of limited usefulness, and may not be retained indefinitely if space is against it.

 # WL2DES